scalableminds/webknossos-libs/CONTRIBUTING.md

 * `docs/src/webknossos`: Server & Website documentation, linked from the [webknossos repository](https://github.com/scalableminds/webknossos) (must be available under `docs/wk-repo`, see below).
 * `docs/src/api`: Generated using [pdoc](https://pdoc.dev) from Python docstrings.
-* `docs/src/webknossos-py` & `docs/src/wkcuber`: Documentation for the respective Python Packages
+* `docs/src/webknossos-py`: Documentation for the Python Package

 The structure of the documentation page is given by `docs/mkdocs.yml`.